leknarf/loadcanary/README.md

 DESCRIPTION
 -----------

     nodeload is for generating lots of requests to send to an HTTP API.
-By utilizing Node.js's powerful asynchronous abilities it's possible to create an enormous number of requests.
+It is inspired by Apache's ab benchmark tool and is designed to let programmers develop load tests and get informative reports without having to learn a big and complicated framework..

 OPTIONS
 -------

   -n, --number NUMBER              Number of requests to make.
+Defaults to
-Defaults to value of --concurrency unless a time
-                                       limit is specified.
+                                   value of --concurrency unless a time limit is specified.
   -c, --concurrency NUMBER         Concurrent number of connections.
 Defaults to 1.
   -t, --time-limit NUMBER          Number of seconds to spend running test.
 No timelimit by default.
-      -m, --method STRING              HTTP method to use.
+  -e, --request-rate NUMBER        Target number of requests per seconds.
+Infinite by default -m, --method STRING              HTTP method to use.
   -d, --data STRING                Data to send along with PUT or POST request.
   -f, --flot-chart                 If set, generate an HTML page with a Flot chart of results.
-      -r, --request-generator STRING   Path to module that exports getRequest function, which should return a request
+  -r, --request-generator STRING   Path to module that exports getRequest function -i, --report-interval NUMBER     Frequency in seconds to report statistics -q, --quiet                      Supress display of progress count info.
-                                       using the given HTTP client.
-      -q, --quiet                      Supress display of progress count info.
   -u, --usage                      Show usage info

 ENVIRONMENT
 -----------

     nodeload requires node to be installed somewhere on your path.

-    nodeload has been tested with node v0.1.30-22-g724ccf1.
-An official nodeload release is forthcoming.
+    To get a known working combination of nodeload + node grab a release download or checkout a release tag.

 QUICKSTART
 ----------